 Don’t wait until school starts; get your child vaccinated today!

-Immunizations are offered on a walk-in basis Monday through Friday from 8:00 a.m. until 5:00 p.m. at the Marietta, East Cobb, Douglasville and Acworth Public Health Centers.
-No appointments are needed, however, during high volume times we may need to suspend this service temporarily.
+Immunizations are offered by appointment, Monday through Friday from 8:00 a.m. until 5:00 p.m. at the Marietta, Smyrna, East Cobb, Douglasville and Kennesaw-Acworth Public Health Centers.
+Walk-ins are welcome, however, during high volume times we may need to suspend this service temporarily.

 All children attending day care, kindergarteners, rising 7th graders, and those students new to the State of Georgia or transferring from a private school are required to have certain immunizations to attend public school.
-We offer all of these vaccinations at four of our convenient locations in Cobb and Douglas counties.
-Find out more below on the requirements by age and grade, locations vaccines are available (no appointments required) and additional information.
+We offer all of these vaccinations at five of our convenient locations in Cobb and Douglas counties.
+Find out more below on the requirements by age and grade, and additional information.